jwfrasier/ticTacToe/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Howdy!
+<h1>Howdy!</h1>

 This is the Tic Tac Toe project I took on for the Traction Tools team assessment.

 The technology used includes
 React/React Hooks